MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-648-Fisheries-Northeastern-United-States/subpart-A-General-Provisions/section-648.7.md

 (4) [Reserved]

-(b) *Vessel owners or operators*—(1) *Fishing Vessel Trip Reports.* The owner or operator of any vessel issued a valid permit, or eligible to renew a limited access permit under this part must maintain on board the vessel, and submit, and accurate fishing log report for each fishing trip, regardless of species fished for or taken, by electronic means.
+(b) *Vessel owners or operators*—(1) *Fishing Vessel Trip Reports.* The owner or operator of any vessel issued a valid permit or eligible to renew a limited access permit under this part must maintain on board the vessel and submit an accurate fishing log report for each fishing trip, regardless of species fished for or taken, by electronic means.
 This report must be entered into and submitted through a software application approved by NMFS.

-(i) *Vessel owners or operators.* With the exception of those vessel owners or operators fishing under a surfclam or ocean quahog permit, at least the following information as applicable and any other information required by the Regional Administrator must be provided:
+(i) *Vessel owners or operators.* At least the following information as applicable and any other information required by the Regional Administrator must be provided:

 (A) Vessel name;